 List your property on Airbnb by clicking here.

 Booking.com is a relatively young company, and it has grown aggressively over the past few years and is now the leading booking site for hotels and alternative accommodation providers such as holiday homes, vacation rentals and serviced apartments in Europe.
 Most channel managers and property management systems link to Booking.com.
-It can bring a large amount of bookings with a healthy mix of leisure and corporate customers.
+It can bring a large number of bookings with a healthy mix of leisure and corporate customers.

 List your property on Booking.com by clicking here and get 5 commission-free bookings!